1955 Carmarthenshire County Council election: Unopposed returns

 39 members were returned unopposed, an increase of five compared with 1955.

 Contested elections

 20 seats were contested.
 Labour defeats at St Ishmaels and one of the Llanelli wards, to Independents, and at Ammanford, to Plaid Cymru, led to their losing their majority of elected councillors.

 A number of retiring aldermen stood as candidates and were returned unopposed.

-Summary of results
+Results

 This section summarises the detailed results which are noted in the following sections.

 This table summarises the result of the elections in all wards.
 59 councillors were elected.